michelangelo89/churn-clv-mlops-project/README.md

-Perfect!
-Here’s a README-style summary you can include in your project documentation, GitHub repo, or portfolio:

-⸻

 🧠 Churn Prediction Web Service

 This project demonstrates how to train a machine learning pipeline, deploy it as a Flask API, and serve predictions for customer churn risk using HTTP requests.